EdgeVPNio/evio/joss/paper.md

 # Summary

-This paper describes the `EdgeVPN.io` [@evio_v24] software, a novel technique that enables virtual private Ethernet networks that span edge and cloud resources – including those constrained by NATs and firewalls. `EdgeVPN.io` has been implemented as an open-source virtual network software solution, and experiments with the software have demonstrated its functionality and scalability.
-The design and evaluation are discussed further in [@subratie2023edgevpn].
+This paper describes the `EdgeVPN.io` software [@evio_v24], a novel technique that enables virtual private Ethernet networks that span edge and cloud resources – including those constrained by NATs and firewalls. `EdgeVPN.io` has been implemented as an open-source virtual network software solution, and experiments with the software have demonstrated its functionality and scalability.
+The design and evaluation are discussed further in @subratie2023edgevpn.

 # Statement of need